 According to old-timers, cayenne pepper can be added to your chickens' feed in the cold months to help warm up your chickens and boost egg production.
 This practice lives on apparently, and adding a bit of the cayenne pepper to your chickens' water can also get them laying again, according to this article in the Dallas Morning News back in 2012.

 Cinnamon not only makes baked goods and warm oatmeal taste delicious, it also reduces inflammation, has anti-infectious, antibacterial and antioxidant properties and can help guard against neurological diseases.
+Cinnamon contains a compound that thins blood, which means that it also helps circulatory systems, which improves blood flow to combs, wattles and feet, helping to prevent frostbite.

 Also, cinnamon is commonly used to help treat nasal congestion, coughing, infections, and the common cold.
 Since chickens have such complex breathing systems and are so susceptible to respiratory issues, adding cinnamon to their diet is extremely beneficial.
 Read more about using cinnamon in your chicken keeping HERE.